The Best Online Marketplaces For Selling Your Products Internationally

 Conceived in the U.S., Etsy offers a user-friendly interface and smooth experience when adding new shops and product listings.
 It is the go-to marketplace for those trying to sell to niche markets such as handmade crafts and jewellery, bodycon apparel, etc., with 7.5 million active sellers, 96.4 million active shoppers, and US$13.49 billion in global sales in 2021.

 Etsy also has robust analytics tools built into it, enabling sellers to gain accurate and actionable insight into the major drivers of sales.
 Its unique offering in the form of Etsy Pattern is ideal for building and customising your own eCommerce website.

 Based in China, AliExpress has over 150 million active users and 200 million monthly visits globally.
 Its support for 38 payment channels, 51 currencies and 12 languages makes it a frontrunner for international selling.

 Opening a store is free and the commission charged per sale is quite competitive (5-8% depending on the category).
 Your business can sell to all the available countries and you only compete with other vendors, not the AliExpress itself.

 Furthermore, AliExpress has a secure and speedy payment system where you can receive your cut the minute a customer confirms that the product has arrived.

 Rakuten runs the largest eCommerce website in Japan, serving millions of customers.
-Traders can sell products in over 10 categories internationally, as the platform has helped over 44,000 sellers to reach at least 30 countries.
+Traders can sell products in over 10 categories internationally, as the platform has helped over 49,800 sellers deliver to 79 countries.
 The platform also supports the personalisation of storefronts to reflect your business’ brand image.